fredriknk/npm1300-rs/README.md

 }
 ```

+More examples can be found in the [`examples`](examples) directory.

 ## Support

-For questions, issues, feature requests, and contributions, please open an issue on GitHub.
+- [GitHub Issues](https://github.com/user/npm1300-rs/issues) - Bug reports, feature requests, and questions

 ## License